-Clinical Guideline Recommendations Treatment Guidelines from The Medical Letter: Nociceptive pain can be treated with nonopioid analgesics or opioids.
+Clinical Guideline Recommendations Treatment Guidelines from The Medical Letter: Drugs for Pain Nociceptive pain can be treated with nonopioid analgesics or opioids.
 Neuropathic pain is less responsive to opioids and is often treated with adjuvant drugs such as antidepressants and antiepileptics.
-Drugs for Pain Combining different types of analgesics may provide an additive analgesic